AJR07/Graph-Visualiser/README.md

 ## TODO

 - Add support for Adjacency Matrix
-- Support for representing one-directional edges
-- Actually let the user paste in the graph they want to visualize
-- Support for unconnected nodes
 - Support for multiple edges / self edges
 - Figure out what to do when graph is too big for screen:
   - scale out OR